will-hossack/Poptics/docs/vector.rst

 ============

-Extending class to Vector3d to handle unit three dimensional unit vectors, this class is typically used for ray directions and also contains the code to implment Snell's Law for reflection and refration at surfaces.
+Extending class to Vector3d to handle unit three dimensional unit vectors, this class is typically used for ray directions and surface normnals.
+It also contains the code to implment Snell's Law for reflection and refration at surfaces.

 Note the default constructor will form a Unit3d set to "invalid" with all